SGT Mario Lopez

 Once back in the United States, Mario spent two months in a medical coma.
 When he awoke, he had to relearn how to walk.
 He underwent multiple skin grafts and surgeries to reconstruct his face, left hand, and right foot.

-Though Mario has established himself as an artist, constantly dealing with the frustrations of a non-adapted home makes him feel limited in his family life.
-It is discouraging for Mario to be unable to enjoy the outdoors with his four children because the rocky terrain around his yard makes it difficult for him to maintain his balance.
-Receiving a specially adapted custom Homes For Our Troops home will provide an ideal environment for Mario to focus on his family, art, and the future.
+Though Mario has established himself as an artist, constantly dealing with the frustrations of a non-adapted home made him feel limited in his family life.
+It was discouraging for Mario to be unable to enjoy the outdoors with his four children because the rocky terrain around the yard in his previous home made it difficult for him to maintain his balance.
+His specially adapted custom Homes For Our Troops home provides an ideal environment for Mario to focus on his family, art, and the future.

-A native Texan, Mario is choosing to remain in the Lone Star State to be close to family and medical care.
+A native Texan, Mario chose to remain in the Lone Star State to be close to family and medical care.

 Mario says he feels blessed and honored to live in a time where people give so generously to Veterans like himself.
-“Any donation, no matter how big or small, means the world to me as it would help provide a more independent living and financially secure future for me and my family.”
+“Any donation, no matter the amount, means the world to me as it has helped provide a more independent living and financially secure future for me and my family.”